The Lydia Bag

 Sometimes you just need something simple!
 This beautiful bag is definitely a weekend wonder.
 Make it in an afternoon – wear it out the same night.
 The construction is fast and easy, but without sacrificing any style.
-We used shades of the 2018 Pantone Color of the Year: Ultra Violet.
-It’s a gorgeous purple that’s warmer than traditional jewel tones but with the same rich intensity.
-We paired a solid ultra violet with a colorful butterfly motif from the Beauty Shop collection from Cotton + Steel Fabrics.
-The half-and-half design is a striking statement.
+The half-and-half design combines a striking solid with a bold and printing print.
+We paired a deep purple with a colorful butterfly motif originally from the Beauty Shop collection by Cotton + Steel Fabrics.
+Don’t be afraid to go for drama in both your choice of a solid color as well as the motif size of your chosen print.

 The main exterior of the bag is created from with just two simple panels, but rather than just making one whole panel the back and the other the front, we rotated the panel seams from the sides to the front and back.
 Voila!
 The solid and print are juxtaposed side by side and the center line seams are topstitched for extra detail.